bachelor-2014/report/v2/logging.md

 <!-- Logging data, structuring it, storing it, making it available -->
 Biological experiments usually involve designing, running, and analysing the result data of experiments.
-We set forth the goal of supporting every aspect of running an experiments.
+We set forth the goal of supporting every aspect of running an experiment.
 Running an experiment must produce data which can be analysed at a later point, making gathering data an important feature of EvoBot.
 We therefore want that **all data produced by an experiment is saved**.
 In order to make it easier to analyse the data afterwards, we want to make sure that